You Want to Sell? Talk Tangible Things Using Tangible Language

 And there is one thing you do NOT want them to focus on: "Price."

 There is a science and an art to this.
-You talk about their sales, their increased sales, their making more money because of your helping htem to lead with their & customer service… not you!
+You talk about their sales, their increased sales, their making more money because of your helping them to take the lead with their customer service… not you!
 THAT is tangible and THAT is the basis for action-based decision making.
 Just resist ever venturing into the field of YOU.

 There is a lot more to this, but we're getting you started.